vmware-tanzu/velero/site/content/docs/v1.6/restic.md

 ## To back up

-Velero supports two approaches of discovering pod volumes that need to be backed up using restic:
+Velero supports two approaches of discovering pod volumes that need to be backed up using Restic:

-- Opt-in approach: Where every pod containing a volume to be backed up using restic must be annotated with the volume's name.
+- Opt-in approach: Where every pod containing a volume to be backed up using Restic must be annotated with the volume's name.
-- Opt-out approach: Where all pod volumes are backed up using restic, with the ability to opt-out any volumes that should not be backed up.
+- Opt-out approach: Where all pod volumes are backed up using Restic, with the ability to opt-out any volumes that should not be backed up.

 The following sections provide more details on the two approaches.

 ### Using the opt-out approach

-In this approach, Velero will back up all pod volumes using restic with the exception of:
+In this approach, Velero will back up all pod volumes using Restic with the exception of:

 - Volumes mounting the default service account token, kubernetes secrets, and config maps
 - Hostpath volumes